megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 {
     // ...

-    // Thanks to refactoring, this action is now much simpler and only concerned
+    // After refactoring, this action is now much simpler and only concerned
     // with presentation layer issues.
 That is, handling user input and the HTTP
     // specific aspects of request processing.
 It relies on the service layer to
     // orchestrate the business logic.